This list is frequently updated as titles leave and join Netflix. *New additions are indicated with an asterisk.

 Director: Paul W.S.
 Anderson

 It’s hard to believe that it’s been two decades since people started adapting the Capcom video games into feature films.
-Hot on the heels of the cancellation of the Netflix series of the same name, the streaming giant has re-added the first (and still best) film along with the first sequel (2004’s Apocalypse) and the second-to-last (2012’s Retribution).
+Not long after the cancellation of the Netflix series of the same name, the streaming giant has re-added the first (and still best) film along with the first sequel (2004’s Apocalypse) and the second-to-last (2012’s Retribution).
 Yes, it’s random, but that’s how Netflix has always been with this franchise.

 *RRR